urlbox/urlbox-python/README.md

 ### get(options, to_string=False)
 *(as detailed in the above examples)*
-Makes a GET request to the UrlBox API to create a screenshot for the url or html passed in the options dictionary.
+Makes a GET request to the Urlbox API to create a screenshot for the url or html passed in the options dictionary.
 Optional *to_string* parameter doesn't make the GET request but instead returns the Urlbox screenshot URL for you to work with directly.

 Example request: